School Choice with Multiple Priorities: Appendices

 To clarify the fact, we revisit Example 3.
-Although $\succ _{s}^{2}$ and $ \succ _{s}^{4}$ are improvement of $\succ _{s}^{1}$ for the minority students, $\succ _{s}^{2}$ and $\succ _{s}^{4}$ are not a strict improvement \textbf{\ }of $\succ _{s}^{1}$ for the minority students.
+Although $\succ _{s}^{2}$ and $ \succ _{s}^{4}$ are improvements of $\succ _{s}^{1}$ for the minority students, neither $\succ _{s}^{2}$ nor $\succ _{s}^{4}$ is a strict improvement\textbf{\ }of $\succ _{s}^{1}$ for the minority students.
 That is, if the bonus point of a minority student is different from that of another minority student, then $\succ ^{\prime }$ may not be a strict improvement over $\succ $ for the minority students.
 On the other hand, in our definition, bonus points are allowed to differ among minority students.